St Peter's School, York: Founding

+Older historians such as AF Leach and Angelo Raine suggest that the "grammar school" referenced is St. Peter's, thus proving it was still operational during that period, although Palliser suggests it is likely Archbishop Holgate's School instead.During this period three conspirators in the 1605 Gunpowder Plot, Guy Fawkes, John Wright, and Christopher Wright, attended the school.

+16th Century onwards

 During the English Civil War, the school in the Horsefair was destroyed by the Siege of York.
 As a result, the school site was moved to the Bedern within the city walls before moving again, in 1730, to St Andrewgate and in 1840 to the Minster Yard.
 It was only in 1844 that the present site was purchased and the school relocated for the final time.

 For most of its history, the school was a boys' school, but welcomed girls into the sixth form from 1976 before becoming fully coeducational in 1987.